Pastoral Care | Epsom College

 70% of our staff live onsite with their own families.
 This adds a unique quality to the life of the College, which at times feels like an extended family sharing together, caring for each other.

-In addition, our Boarding School routine means we have an abundance of time, which helps pupils to strengthen bonds with one another and with staff.
+In addition, our Boarding School routine means we have an abundance of time, which helps pupils strengthen bonds with one another and with staff.
 They aren’t just alongside each other in class, they play together and try out new activities and experiences together.
-Seeing pupils learn and engage with challenges in different settings means that we get to know each pupil as a fully rounded individual.
+Seeing pupils learn and engage with challenges in different settings means that we get to know each pupil as a fully-rounded individual.

 The Medical Centre